 If it’s a destination wedding and your ceremony is on the beach or up a mountain, encourage guests to take plenty of pictures and start creating memories before the ceremony starts.

-More and more brides and grooms are opting to write something personal for their wedding vows.
+More and more couples are opting to write something personal for their wedding vows.
 They can be romantic or funny, but keep in mind that you ideally want to keep them short.
 Do some research and have your vows printed out to keep with your bridesmaids as a backup.

 Choose a piece of music for your walk down the aisle, which has a meaning to both of you.

 For a traditional church ceremony, you can decorate it with flowers and candles.
-For a beach wedding, your imagination is your limit to what style of setting you would like for your ceremony.
-For a garden or a private setting, you can keep things very informal and relaxed.
-Your florist would be able to help you and give you different ideas for different themes.
+With beach weddings, your imagination is your limit to what style of setting you would like for your ceremony, and as for those in a garden or a private setting, you can keep things very informal and relaxed.
+Your florist would be able to guide you through different ideas for different themes.

-You can hang a box of confetti from each other, ensuring every guest can celebrate with you at the end of the ceremony.
+You can hang a box of confetti from each chair, ensuring every guest can celebrate with you at the end of the ceremony.